albert-decatur/rva-streets/README.md

 1. get street names
   1. identify stopwords in street names using most frequent short (esp. vowelless) unigrams
     1. pull out non-stopwords from street names
-1. join barest civil rights and confederate leader names to barest street names
+1. join barest civil rights and confederate names to barest street names
+1. identify streets that share a name with both types of names
 1. map!
+1. use census to compare to income, race
+1. use property assessments to compare to housing value

 ### sources
 * http://dbpedia.org/page/Confederate_States_Army